-Friends University will host the 2011 National History Day District 6 Competition Feb.
-25. Approximately 200 high-school and middle-school students together with their teachers and parents, nearly 30 professors, historians, specialists, and teachers serving as judges from other universities, museums, and schools in Wichita, in addition to Friends University professors and students, will participate in this event.
-This is the second year Friends University has hosted the event, and this year's theme is "Debate and Diplomacy: Successes, Failures and Consequences."
+Friends University will host the 2012 National History Day District 6 Competition on Feb.
+24. Approximately 200 high-school and middle-school students, together with their teachers and parents, will participate in the competition.
+More than 30 professors, historians, specialists, and teachers serving as judges from other universities, museums, and schools in Wichita, in addition to Friends University professors and students, will participate in this event.
+This is the third year Friends University has hosted the event, and this year's theme is "Revolution, Reaction, Reform in History."

 Hard work, patience and attention to detail have once again proved to be a winning combination.